loopbackio/loopback.io/pages/en/lb3/Define-access-controls.md

 ?
 Select the permission to apply: Explicitly grant access
 ```

-**Allow authenticated users to write a review**; that is, if you're logged in, you can add a review.
+**Allow authenticated users to write a review**; that is, if you're logged in, you can add reviews.

 ```
 ?
 Select the model to apply the ACL entry to: Review